cclvi256/cclvi256/README.md

 # Hi there 👋🏻

 - I am ...
-  - An undergraduate majoring in SE at Harbin Institute of Technology
+  - An undergraduate majoring in SE @ Harbin Institute of Technology
   - A typical INTP
 - I'm good at ...
   - Using Linux on desktops and servers
   - Using `git clone` command :P
 - I’m currently learning ...
   - Software construction
-  - Java programming
+  - Rust programming
   - Web development
-- I'm planning to Learn ...
+- I'm planning to learn ...
-  - Rust programming
   - Making packages of mainstream Linux distros, although for myself
   - Network programming, Typst, project deployment, etc.
 - How to reach me ...